creoapp/documentation/README.md

 If you need to attach some file (like the zip project files founds in the tutorials) then prepend the special `{{github_raw_link}}` tag to its relative path.
 This tag will be replaced by our script with the proper GitHub link.

 ### Images
-All images should be stored in the images folder within a subfolder with the same name of the folders that contains a `toc.json` file.
+All images should be stored in the images folder within a subfolder with the same name of the folders that contains the `toc.json` file.
+All images are optimized for Retina display so they are shown at half width and half height.
+A fullscreen screenshot should be no wider than 1600px.
+A CSS class ensures that no image can be wider (or taller) than 800px.

 ### Tutorials
 All the tags used in the documentation are standard Markdown tags with the only exception of the **++N++** tag used to denote a step in the tutorial section (where **N** is a number).